electerious/Lychee/docs/Plugins.md

 Select the table `lychee_settings` and edit the value of `plugins` to the path of your plugin.
 The path must be relative from the `plugins/`-folder: `ExamplePlugin/index.php`.

-Divide multiple plugins with commas: `Plugin01/index.php,Plugin02/index.php`.
+Divide multiple plugins with semicolons: `Plugin01/index.php;Plugin02/index.php`.

 ### Available hooks